-David focuses attention on the mystery of the Incarnation—that is, Christ's birth and sacrifice for the redemption of mankind.
-Despite the joyful moment depicted, the figures all wear somber expressions, foreshadowing Christ’s eventual suffering and death.
-The sheaf of grain parallel to the manger refers to John 6:41: "I am the bread which came down from Heaven."
+David depicts the birth of Christ in the manger as a scene running continuously across all three panels, although the donor figures are kept distinct from the sacred protagonists.
+Despite the joyful moment depicted, the figures all wear somber expressions, foreshadowing Christ's eventual suffering and death.
 The two donors, who are presented by Saints Jerome and Leonard, have remained unidentified.
-They could have been called Catherine and Anthony, since they are painted with the attributes of saints with these names.
+They could have been called Anthony and Catherine, since they are painted with the attributes (such as the pig, sword, and spiked wheel) of saints with these names.

 c.
 1510-15